gelin/calendar-bot/README.md

 This is sample event
 Friday, 09 September 2016, 14:43 UTC
-It happens in the Milky Way
+It happens in Milky Way
 The sample event is to demonstrate how the event can be formatted

 Type a new format string to set or /cancel